 These candidates may require a little more time to get up to speed, but with on-the-job training, they’ll be ready to hit the ground running.

-Candidates with no work experience commonly refer to fresh graduates but they may also be professionals making a mid-career switch.
+Candidates with no work experience may bring to mind fresh graduates, but, in reality, this group may also be professionals making a mid-career switch.
 Apart from experience, you can look into their transferable skills.

 Compared to technical skills such as data analysis, coding, or accounting, transferable skills can be assets across functions and industries.
 They are also developed throughout the course of the career or part of one’s personal attributes.